 Language standard Support level C90 Supported.
 C99 Supported, with the exception of complex numbers.
-C11 The base clang component provides C11 language functionality.
-However ARM has performed no independent testing of the new C11 functionality and offers no support for its use.
-There is no library support for C11.
+[COMMUNITY] C11 The base Clang component provides C11 language functionality.
+However, ARM has performed no independent testing of these features so they are a community feature.
+Use of C11 library features is unsupported.
+Note that C11 is the default language standard for C code.
+However, usage of the new C11 language features is a community feature.
+Use the -std option to restrict the language standard if required.
+Use the -Wc11-extensions option to warn about any use of C11-specific features.
 C++98 Supported, including the use of C++ exceptions.
-However the code-size and performance of C++ exceptions in libc++ has not been optimized.
 Support for -fno-exceptions is limited.
 See Standard C++ library implementation definition in the ARM C and C++ Libraries and Floating-Point Support User Guide for more information about support for exceptions.
-C++11 Supported, with the following exceptions: The Atomic operations library is not supported.
-The Thread support library is not supported.
-C++11 can only be used for creating single-threaded operations.
+C++11 Supported, with the following exceptions: • [COMMUNITY] ARM Compiler 6 provides access to the Atomic operations library <atomic> as a [COMMUNITY] feature.</atomic> • The Thread support library is not supported. libc++ can only be used for creating single-threaded operations.
 See Standard C++ library implementation definition in the ARM C and C++ Libraries and Floating-Point Support User Guide for more information.
-C++14 The base Clang and libc++ components provide C++14 language functionality.
-However ARM has performed no independent testing of the new C++14 functionality and offers no support for its use.
+[COMMUNITY] C++14 The base Clang and libc++ components provide C++14 language functionality.
+However, ARM has performed no independent testing of these features so they are a community feature.